 Temporary Food Vendor Guidelines

 Click here to review Temporary Food Vendor Guidelines on operating at a temporary event and setup requirements (PDF).
-Please email Mary Evett, Coordinator of Temporary Events or call at 219-510-6059 for temporary food permitting requirements and event setup and operation requirements and guidelines.
+Please EMAIL THE FOODS DIVISION or call 219-465-3525 Option 3 for temporary food permitting requirements and event setup and operation requirements and guidelines.